History of Buffalo, New York

 Buffalo is the county seat of Erie County, and the second most populous city in the U.S. state of New York, after New York City.
 Originating around 1789 as a small trading community inhabited by the Neutral Nation near the mouth of Buffalo Creek, the city, then a town, grew quickly after the opening of the Erie Canal in 1825, with the city at its western terminus.
 Its position at the eastern end of Lake Erie strengthened the economy, based on grain milling and steel production along the southern shores and in nearby Lackawanna.

 In the dawn of the 20th century, Buffalo was one of the most populous cities in the United States.
 It had hosted the Pan-American Exposition in 1901 and later became a center for the automotive industry.

 Later, the opening of the Saint Lawrence Seaway combined with the effects of suburbanization, deindustrialization, and globalization led to the decline of the city's chief industries.
 The city lost over half of its population from 1950 to 2010.
 Buffalo retains many industries and has developed a diverse economy based upon advanced manufacturing, healthcare and education.

 Etymology

 The City of Buffalo, formerly known as Buffalo Creek, received its name from the creek that flows through it.
 However, the origin of the creek's name is unclear, with several unproven theories existing.
 Early French explorers reported the abundance of buffalo on the Eastern shore of Lake Erie, but their presence on the banks of Buffalo Creek is still a matter of debate, although American Bison did range into western NY state at one time.
-Neither the Seneca name Teyohoseroron (the Place of the Basswoods) nor the French name Riviere aux Chevaux (River of Horses) survived, so the current name likely dates to the British occupation which began with the capture of Fort Niagara in 1759.
+Neither the Seneca name Teyohoseroron (the Place of the Basswoods) nor the French name Rivière aux Chevaux (River of Horses) survived, so the current name likely dates to the British occupation which began with the capture of Fort Niagara in 1759.